OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda_intro.md

     $ conda env list

-**5) To move into the `peaktools_env` environment and use the tools you need to 'activate' it**
+**5) To move into the `peaktools_env` environment and use the tools, you need to 'activate' it**

     $ conda activate peaktools_env

-**6) Now you are in the peaktools_env you can install deeptools & macs2 **
+**6) Now you are in the peaktools_env you can install `deeptools` & `macs2`**

     $ mamba install deeptools
     $ mamba install macs2

-**7) Check these tools work by accessing thier --help functions **
+**7) Check these tools work by accessing thier --help functions**

     $ macs2 --help
     $ deeptools --help

 **5) Instead of creating a environment and installing the packages in seperate steps you can combine theses steps by specifying the packages in your `create` command.
-We will do this to create a `peaktools_env_2` we will also specify that we want our python verison to be greater than 3.6 because we want the newer version of macs2 **
+We will do this to create a `peaktools_env_2` we will also specify that we want our python version to be greater than 3.6 because we want the newer version of `macs2`**

     $ mamba create -n peaktools_env_2 deeptools macs2>3.6

-**6) Again to use the tools in this environment you need to go into it by 'activing' it **
+**6) Again to use the tools in this environment you need to go into it by 'activating' it**

+    # activate environment
     $ conda activate peaktools_env_2

+    # check macs2 works
     $ macs2 --help

 **7) lets pretend we've tested our tools in our `peaktools_env_2` and decided we have decided not to use them in our analyis.
-Conda makes it really easy to delete environments cleanly. **
+Conda makes it really easy to delete environments cleanly**

-First you need to move out of the environment by `deactiviating it`
+    # First move out of the environment by `deactiviating it`
     $ conda deactivate

-Then you can remove the enviroment
+    # remove the environment
     $ conda remove --name peaktools_env_2 --all

-Check it has been removed from your enviroments list
+    # Check your environments list
     $ conda env list